 Pirelli previews the Indian Grand Prix at Buddh International Circuit 22 October, 2013 India, added to the Formula 1 calendar in 2011, features some sweeping elevation changes and a wide variety of corners, making it a truly spectacular venue that works the tyres hard, especially given the high ambient temperatures.
 After two years of nominating the Hard and the Soft compound at the Buddh circuit, this year Pirelli has opted to nominate the P Zero White Medium tyre together with the P Zero Yellow Soft tyre.
 Paul Hembery: “We’ve decided to go for the P Zero White Medium and P Zero Yellow Soft tyres in India this year, which we think will be the best combination for the Buddh circuit and lead to closer racing.
 For the last two years running we’ve actually gone for the Hard and Soft compounds, which might have been slightly on the conservative side, so this year we’ve gone for a softer and slightly more aggressive choice.
 As a result, just like the last race in Japan, we’re not expecting to see a particularly big variation in lap times between the two compounds.
 Consequently, the strategies [of the teams] made a very big difference in Japan and this should be the same in India.
 We only had one pit stop per car in India last year, but this year we would expect two – which also provides the drivers and teams with more opportunities to make up places.
 With varying elevations and a wide variety of corners India provides the tyres with quite a test, as there are forces coming from all directions, so tyre management will once again prove to be important.
 As usual, it should be very warm in India, which increases thermal degradation as well.
 This looks set to be a decisive race for the Championship so we hope that our tyre choice will help to make it a memorable contest with high-quality racing.”
 Jean Alesi: “Before we talk about India, I’d just like to go back to the Japanese Grand Prix, which is a race that I very much enjoyed watching.
 I think it really showcased the difference that strategy can make, and the incredible thing is what a close result you can see even with completely different strategies being used.
 The tension and spectacle this creates for those of watching the race is fantastic.
 As for India, it’s not actually a circuit that I’ve ever raced on myself but I’ve heard some positive comments from the drivers.
 There is a bigger picture though: I think that having races in territories such as India is tremendously important because there is huge sporting and commercial potential.
 As well as driving the cars, the drivers have a real responsibility to be ambassadors for the sport: to awaken the public’s interest in Formula 1 and all the people who are involved in it.
 That ambassadorial role is so much more important in places like India than Monza, for example, which has hosted F1 for many years already.
 You see tremendous enthusiasm for sport generally in India, particularly cricket, and it would be fantastic if F1 could have the same sort of following.”
 The circuit from a tyre point of view: One of the most challenging areas of the circuit is the complex that makes up Turns 10 and 11 which are taken in quick succession, almost as single corner.
 The tyres have to withstand a high-energy lateral force for around seven seconds.
 The front-left tyre is worked hardest here, and it has to withstand an acceleration force of up to 4 g on the exit of the corner, where maximum grip is needed to hold the racing line.
 Turn 4 is another crucial area of the circuit.
 Here, the cars decelerate from 320km/h to 90km/h in just 140 metres.
 The tyres are subjected to a deceleration force of 3.6 g, but still have to guarantee stability and precision throughout the braking area.
 India also has one of the longest straights of the year, which is more than a kilometre long.
 The tyre rotates around 50 times per second at full speed, and by the end of the straight the temperature on the tread can exceed 100 degrees centigrade.
 Technical tyre notes: The pit lane in India is one of the longest in F1, at around 600 metres.
 This leads to a relatively significant time loss when changing tyres, which is an important factor when considering the race strategy.
 The track surface in India is generally not very abrasive.
 However, having made its debut only two years ago, the asphalt is still evolving.
 Over time, new asphalt tends to get rougher, as the bitumen on the surface is swept away, leaving the stones that make up the asphalt exposed.
 This increases abrasion, which has an effect on tyre wear.
 All the finishers at last year’s race – where the Hard and the Soft compound were used – stopped once only, at around lap 30.
 The most popular strategy by a long way was to start on the Soft compound and finish on the Hard compound, although one or two drivers further down the grid used the opposite strategy to their advantage.
-The tyre choices so far: Related NewsPirelli relationship with F1 became even more strained in IndiaRaikkonen: I can get less out of the new Pirelli tyres than Romain on a flying lapPirelli tyre nominations for Korea, Japan and IndiaPirelli report from the Hungarian Grand PrixHamilton says Pirelli tyres for Hungary are badPirelli reveal compounds for next three racesHungarian Grand Prix: Pirelli preview BudapestPirelli report from the German Grand Prix BoycotttheBoycott Pirelli is the Italian word for failure, right?
+The tyre choices so far: Related NewsPirelli relationship with F1 became even more strained in IndiaRaikkonen: I can get less out of the new Pirelli tyres than Romain on a flying lapPirelli tyre nominations for Korea, Japan and IndiaPirelli: We are likely to see two pit stopsBelgian Grand Prix: Pirelli preview SpaPirelli report from the Hungarian Grand PrixHamilton says Pirelli tyres for Hungary are badPirelli reveal compounds for next three racesHungarian Grand Prix: Pirelli preview BudapestPirelli report from the German Grand Prix BoycotttheBoycott Pirelli is the Italian word for failure, right?
 They only thing they’ve proved is that the don’t belong in F1.